PowerShell/whatsnew/Microsoft.PowerShell.WhatsNew/relnotes/What-s-New-in-PowerShell-73.md

 ---
-title: What's New in PowerShell 7.3-preview.1
+title: What's New in PowerShell 7.3-preview.4
-description: New features and changes released in PowerShell 7.3-preview.1 ms.date: 03/24/2022
+description: New features and changes released in PowerShell 7.3-preview.4 ms.date: 06/21/2022
 ---

 # What's New in PowerShell 7.3

 PowerShell 7.3 is the next preview release, built on .NET 7.0.

-PowerShell 7.3-preview.3 includes the following features, updates, and breaking changes.
+PowerShell 7.3-preview.4 includes the following features, updates, and breaking changes.

-Known issues in 7.3-preview.3
+## Known issues in 7.3-preview.4

-These issues should be fixed in the next release of .NET 7
+These issues should be fixed in the next release of .NET 7 and included in a future preview of PowerShell 7.3.

 - `Test-Connection` is broken due to an
   [intentional breaking change](https://github.com/dotnet/runtime/issues/66746) in .NET 7.
 It's tracked by [#17018](https://github.com/PowerShell/PowerShell/issues/17018)
-- `AssemblyName.FullName` has unexpected behavior due to a [regression](https://github.com/dotnet/runtime/issues/66785) in .NET 7
+- `AssemblyName.FullName` has unexpected behavior caused by a [regression](https://github.com/dotnet/runtime/issues/66785) in .NET 7

-Improved error handling
+## Improved error handling

 - Set `$?` correctly for command expression with redirections (#16046)
 - Fix a casting error when using `$PSNativeCommandUseErrorActionPreference` (#15993)